rockstor/rockstor-doc/ups-setup/ups_setup.rst

 configuration items to those detailed in the :ref:`nut_standalone` and :ref:`nut_netserver` sections are detailed below:

-* **Nut Server** This is the name or IP address of a lan machine running a NUT instance in :ref:`nut_netserver` mode and probably also in master monitor mode.
+* **Nut Server** This is the name or IP address of a lan machine running a NUT instance in :ref:`nut_netserver` and probably also in master monitor mode.

 ..  image:: nut_netclient.png
     :scale: 80%